AngeloKai/ml-for-web/README.md

 ### WebAssembly
 WebAssembly is a new low-level assembly-like language with a compact binary format and near-native performance.
-Because programs written in C/C++ can be compiled directly to WebAssembly to run in browsers, WebAssembly could really address the developer pain in importing models trained in modern frameworks.
+Because programs written in C/C++ can be compiled directly to WebAssembly to run in browsers, WebAssembly addresses the developer pain in importing models trained in modern frameworks.

 However, the current WebAssembly designs do have a few limitations when it comes to inferencing:
 1. WebAseembly doesn't yet have GPU support, a well-known performance accelerator for ML.
 1. Modules running in the WebAssembly cannot run multi-threads yet.
-Though developers can split their programs to have separate modules and load each into its own Web Worker to have multi-thread support, this is unnecessary pain for developers.
+Though developers can split their programs to have separate modules and load each into separate Web Worker to have multi-thread support, this is an unnecessary pain for developers.
-1. Because the platform doesn't yet have good suppport for matrix computation and other needed mathmatical operations, each website would still need to load their own math libraries.
+1. Because the platform doesn't yet have good support for matrix computation and other needed mathematical operations, each website would still need to load their own math libraries.
 This could lead to an over-bloated browser with multiple libraries for the browsers to optimize.